Chapter 5: Types of Cursors, Shapes, OUT and OUT UNION, and FETCH

 or the equivalent loop form:

-declare C cursor for select * from xy_table;
+cursor C for select * from xy_table;

 loop fetch C